BrainCamp Kosovo 2019

-However, the culmination of BrainCamp Kosovo was on the last day, which we dedicated to our quiz.
+Just like last year, the culmination of BrainCamp Kosovo was on the last day, which we again dedicated to our quiz.
 The first part of the quiz consisted of true/false questions, multiple choice questions or open-ended questions designed by the four teachers.
 In the second part the students had the chance to come up with their own research question and give a short presentation.
 We judged the students on different categories like: relevance of the question, methods of research, hypothesis and implications.

 Prof. Tom Otis (Chief Scientific Officer of SWC)

-Mr. Lirim Greiçevci (Kosovan ambassador to the UK and Ireland)
+Mr. Lirim Greiçevci (Kosovan ambassador to the Netherlands)

 Mr. Jusuf Thaçi (Executive director of ATOMI Institute)

 Miss Naime Hoxha (Clinical psychologist of ATOMI Institute)